Deaths in immigration detention: 1989-2017

 Below we list all deaths that have taken place in immigration removal and short-term holding centres since 1989; we also list those who have died shortly after release from immigration detention.

-There have been thirty-two deaths in immigration removal centres since 1989; three women and the rest men.
-Harmondsworth detention centre accounts for nine deaths; five people have died at Colnbrook; four at Morton Hall, three at Yarl’s Wood and two each at Campsfield, Dungavel, Haslar and The Verne.
-One person has died at each of the detention centres Dover, Oakington (now closed) and Pennine House (a short-term holding facility).
+There have been thirty-four deaths in immigration removal centres since 1989; three women and the rest men.
+Harmondsworth detention centre accounts for nine deaths; five people have died at Colnbrook and Morton Hall; three at Yarl’s Wood and the Verne and two each at Campsfield, Dungavel and Haslar.
+One person has died at each of the detention centres Dover and Oakington (now closed) and Pennine House (a short-term holding facility).